kailicao/pyimcom/docs/meta_README.rst

     im = mosaic.noshearimage(3200) # all layers
     im = mosaic.noshearimage(3200, select_layers=[0,2]) # select layers 0 (SCI) and 2.

+(This will be **much** faster, since it is generating a subarray rather than a grid, but of course then any Meta-like shearing is the responsibility of a downstream module.)

 Writing to a file
 ====================